mobizt/FirebaseClient/README.md

 In access and custom token authentications using service accout file (sa and custom auths), it related to JWT token creation and the token signing using RSA private key.
 This process require the valid timestamp, then the time status setting callback will be required in the sa and custom auth class constructor.

-### Working with filesystems and BLOB

-The file config class will be used to hold the SD/Flash file and the file operation callback when file upload or download is required.

-The blob config class will provide the in/out data payload.

-When filesystems are not used, remove ENABLE_FS macro or adding DISABLE_FS in compiler flags.

 ### Async Queue